ivlahekht/subscription-based-payments/readme.md

 ## Part 4 Introduction to Camunda Timer Task

 ```
-Goal is to show how to control the process with the variable defined outside of the code
+The goal is to show how to control the process with the variable defined outside of the code
 ```

 ### Demo

-On the following picture simple process is given we will work on
+In the following picture simple process is given we will work on

 <img src="introduction-camunda-service-task.png" width="900"/>

 ## Part 5 Introduction to Camunda Timer Task

 ```
-Goal is to show how to control the process with Timer task defined as Date
+The goal is to show how to control the process with the Timer task defined as the Date
 ```

 ### Demo

-On the following picture simple process is given we will work on
+In the following picture simple process is given we will work on

 <img src="introduction-camunda-service-task.png" width="900"/>

 ## Part 6 Subscription model task

 ```
-Goal is to define the process and implement the missing part in the model
+The goal is to define the process and implement the missing part in the model
 ```

 ### Demo

-On the following picture simple process is given we will work on
+In the following picture simple process is given we will work on

 <img src="subscription-model-task-camunda.png" width="900"/>